First Mover Advantage: Definition, Importance, Advantages

 Harnessing Useful Resources

-- Business requires many resources like raw materials, equipment, equipment, finance, labor, etc., to carry out business activities.
+- Business requires many resources like raw materials, equipment, finance, labor, etc., to carry out business activities.
 These resources are known as inputs.
 The business environment provides all these investments to the business firms to carry out their activities and expects some in return.

 - Firms supply their production for the environment, for example, goods and services to the customer, payments to investors based on the money they have invested, wages paid to workers, etc. Thus, we can say that business firms are entirely dependent on the environment to supply inputs and obtain their outputs.